 Resisting an officer without violence (also known as obstructing justice) is an extremely common misdemeanor charge that police officers often use to demonstrate their authority and/or gain control over a situation.
+Police officers often time use a disorderly conduct charge in a similar way.
 Many people arrested for resisting an officer without violence feel that they have done nothing wrong and have difficulty understanding why they were arrested.
-It is not uncommon for a person arrested for resisting an officer without violence to say that they were just asking the officer a question and were then put under arrest.
+It is not uncommon for a person arrested for resisting an officer without violence to say that they were just asking the officer a question and were then put under arrest (a related but different charge is the felony offense of resisting an officer with violence).
+An experienced Miami resisting without violence attorney from our firm will strive to minimize the effects and ramifications of a resisting without violence charge to allow you to put the case behind you and move on with your professional and personal lives.

-Contact an Experienced Miami Resisting an Officer without Violence Lawyer
+Contact an Experienced Miami Resisting an Officer without Violence Attorney

 Our firm has significant experience in defending resisting charges and has represented numerous clients charged with this offense.
-If you or a loved one has been arrested or charged with resisting with violence, it is critical to consult with an experienced Miami attorney as soon as possible to insure that your rights are protected.
+If you or a loved one has been arrested or charged with resisting with violence, it is critical to consult with an experienced Miami resisting without violence attorney as soon as possible to ensure that your rights are protected.
 You need the counsel of an experienced lawyer to guide you through the process and maximize your chances of resolving your case with a favorable outcome.

 Over the years, we have represented hundreds of clients in a wide range of cases.
 There is a good chance that we have dealt with your type of case and have represented clients who shared similar needs and concerns that you may have.
 Feel free to browse through the results section of our site for a representative sample of some of our past cases, and the results we have achieved for our clients.